1. Overcoming setbacks is hard, but doable.

 At Lane4 we have a culture and environment which supports and promotes diversity and I’ve seen the benefits of that first-hand.
 For example, I’ve experienced situations when working in a diverse team where the creativity and challenge from newer employees has subsequently been moulded and nurtured into real innovation by more senior figures who have a depth of knowledge of the business.

 My experience with rugby has been very formative, and I am grateful for how the lessons learnt in rugby have helped me navigate business.
-In terms of the World Cup, I think England are a real one-to-watch.
+In terms of the Six Nations, I think France are a real one-to-watch.
 They’re just all complete athletes and I take my hat off to them.
 I’m absolutely buzzing to watch it!